Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`properties`: Dictionary.
     Gives key-value pairs where each value is an inner Property Definition.
-    The defined property is a dictionary that can only contain keys present in this dictionary, and, if so, the corresponding value is descrbied by the respective inner Property Definition.
+    The defined property is a dictionary that can only contain keys present in this dictionary, and, if so, the corresponding value is described by the respective inner Property Definition.
     (Or, if the :field:`type` field is the list "object" and "null", it can also be :val:`null`).

   **OPTIONAL**